L1Cafe/XYZ/state-of-the-art.md

 - Until very recently, JS grew organically, and is therefore not well designed from the beginning, but rather, became refined over time
 - Although it is cross-platform, the most used JS-based frameworks rely on the Chrome engine which is well-known for being taxing on system resources like memory and processor

+# Pascal

+Imperative programming language introduced in 1970 with the focus of getting programmers to acquire good programming practices such as [structured programming](https://en.wikipedia.org/wiki/Structured_programming) and [data structuring](https://en.wikipedia.org/wiki/Data_structure).
+It was based on the ideas of ALGOL 60.
+It became very successful upon its introduction, most notably on the minicomputer market, and began to be used in 1980s as a teaching language in many universities.
+C would eventually replace it.

+Pascal, being a small and relatively simple programming language doesn't have [many reserved words](https://wiki.freepascal.org/Reserved_words), making it easier to analyse syntactically.

+## Pros

+- Encourages good programming practices
+- It is small in size and efficient

+## Cons

+- Although Object Pascal exists, it is a separate project, as the original language does not include many newer programming paradigms
+- There are barely any companies or projects still using Pascal or any of its derivatives nowadays
+- Early criticism had the release of Extended Pascal as a consequence, but it didn't gain much traction

 # PHP

 It's mainly a server-side scripting programming language for the web.